takitajwar17/a-digital-moving-mountain/DEVELOPMENT_PLAN.md

 - Artist approval and feedback
 - Media coverage and recognition

-This detailed plan provides a comprehensive roadmap for developing the "Footprints Across the Ocean" interactive digital canvas experience over the 6-week timeline.
+This detailed plan provides a comprehensive roadmap for developing the "A Digital Moving Mountain" interactive digital canvas experience over the 6-week timeline.